 This is the information, including names, home addresses, phone numbers, and email addresses, that is provided to the library when a library card is obtained by a user.
 This information is retained for library business, and user accountability for checked out materials.
 It is also retained to determine eligibility for resources limited to residents of a community.

-When library materials are borrowed through our system, the information collected by Minuteman is limited to what is believed necessary or useful to conduct library business.
-Personal information is gathered for the purpose of identification and accountability of library materials.
+When library materials are borrowed through our system the information collected by Minuteman is limited to what is believed necessary or useful to conduct library business.

 Electronic Access Information: